 Larger tasks are more likely to have more unknown unknowns so the risk of rapidly increasing is much higher

 Cone of uncertainty shows that the likeliness of under as over-estimation is symmetric

-Existing product problem statement elements (1, pg 25)
+Existing product problem statement elements (1, page 25)

 The current goals of the product or system

 The problem the business wants addressed (i.e. where the goals aren’t being met)

 An explicit request for improvement that doesn’t dictate a specific solution

 [Our service/ product] is intended to achieve [these goals].